-Christ the Redeemer College is validated by Roehampton University and is committed to ensuring its students achieve the best possible academic outcomes from their studies.
-Occasionally, however, circumstances may arise which may mean that unforeseen changes have to be made to modules, pathway or programmes.
+Christ the Redeemer College is validated by Birmingham Newman University.
+The College is committed to meeting the needs and aspirations of all our students by ensuring we provide them with the support they need to achieve the best possible academic outcomes from their studies.
+However, circumstances may arise which may mean that unforeseen changes have to be made to modules, pathway or programmes.
 This possibility and provision for such events is detailed within the college's Terms and Conditions.
-The College recognises that students invest significant time and money in their higher education and are entitled to be confident that the college will treat them fairly, deliver the course chosen and have adequate contingency arrangements in place if that ceases to be possible
+The College recognizes that students invest significant time and money in their higher education and are entitled to be confident that the college will treat them fairly, deliver the course chosen and have adequate contingency arrangements in place if that ceases to be possible.

-This plan has been developed to make students and prospective students aware of the range of potential risks to the continuation of their study at the college, how those risks may differ based on individual students' needs, characteristics and circumstances, and the likelihood that those risks may crystallise.
+This plan has been developed to make students and prospective students aware of the range of potential risks to the continuation of their study at the college, how those risks may differ based on individual students' needs, characteristics, and circumstances, and the likelihood that those risks may crystallize.
 It also outlines what measures the College has taken to mitigate risks and what it would do to support students to continue with their studies.

+1. Risk

-1. An assessment of the range of risks to the continuation of study for your students, how those risks may differ based on your students' needs, characteristics and circumstances, and the likelihood that those risks will crystallise
+- 1.1.
+In this section, we have assessed the range of risks to the continuation of study for students and how those risks may differ based on students' needs, characteristics and circumstances, and the likelihood that those risks will crystallize.
 The following risks we identified were considered in discussions at our Academic board meeting and in consultation with the University Link Tutor.
-Although the risks of continuation of the studies of our students are very low in view of the nature of our validation agreement with the university and ownership, we however identify the possibility of the following risks:

-- 1.1 The college's approach to identifying risks and the managing such risks is detailed in our risk management policy. - 1.2 Programme changes prior to registration may make it difficult for students to engage in their preferred choice of programme.
-This risk is low in view of the provision in our validation agreement. - 1.3 Programme changes during the period of study may make it difficult for students to continue in their preferred choice of study.
-This risk is low in view of provisions of our validation agreement.
+Although the risks of continuation of the studies of our students are very low in view of the nature of our validation agreement with the university and our ownership, we however identify the possibility of the following risks: The college's approach to identifying risks and the managing such risks is detailed in our risk management policy. - 1.2.
+Programme changes prior to registration may make it difficult for students to engage in their preferred choice of programme.
+This risk is low in view of the many programmes available to choose from which can be made known to students prior to registration and the provisions in our validation agreement.
+Programme changes during the period of study may make it difficult for students to continue in their preferred choice of study.
+This risk is low in view of the specialist nature of our programmes and provisions of our validation agreement. - 1.3.
+The risk that the college, as a whole being, unable to operate is very low because our financial performance has been progressively increased over the years and our reserves are robust as evidenced in our annual financial reports, and we have business continuity plans to deal with emergencies as they arise.